 Stephen Smith has been engaged in Arctic exploration and research since the late 1970s.
 For over two decades he led mountaineering and sea kayaking expeditions on Ellesmere Island and Northwest Greenland — more than fifty of them.
 In 2004 he was Director of Operations and Expedition Leader on the Adolphus Greely retrospective Abandoned in the Arctic.
 That High Arctic documentary project involved a five-week kayak expedition through the length of Nares Strait.
-Smith’s films have been informed and shaped by the intensity of his experiences on polar ice.
+Stephen’s films have been informed and shaped by the intensity of his experiences on polar ice.
 His recent feature Vanishing Point (2014 Canadian Screen Award finalist, Best Documentary) bears witness to the challenges facing indigenous hunting culture in a time of declining Arctic sea ice.
-Smith’s wildlife and adventure photography has been widely published in books and leading magazines including Natural History, Outside, and National Geographic.
+His wildlife and adventure photography has been published in books and magazines such as Natural History, Outside, and National Geographic.
 “Enduring Ice is the most important project I’ve ever taken on”, he says.
 “There’s never been a time when the Arctic has been of greater importance and relevance.
 We’ve really got to get this right.”

-Enduring Ice is a fiscally sponsored project of The Redford Center, a 501(c)(3) nonprofit arts organization.
+albedo is a fiscally sponsored documentary project of The Redford Center, a 501(c)(3) nonprofit arts organization.
 The Redford Center focuses upon environmental projects that it considers well poised for impact.
 Contributions in support of the project are payable to the Redford Center and are tax-deductible to the extent permitted by law.